eriknovak/LM-EMD/README.md

 ## 🔎 Interpretability

 The LM-EMD has one advantage over the rest of the evaluated models: interpetability.
-Not only does Earth Mover's Distance return us the final relevance score of the document, it also returns the so called **transportation matrix** which shows which terms in the document a mapped to which term in the query; giving us an idea from where the document score somes from.
+Not only does Earth Mover's Distance return the final relevance score of the document, it also returns the so called **transportation matrix** which shows which terms in the document match the terms in the query; giving an idea from where the document scores come from.

-The transportation matrix is generated using the Sinkhorn algorihm by using the pre-generated cost matrix, which in our case contains the cosine distances of the query and document terms.
+The transportation matrix is generated using the Sinkhorn algorihm by using the pre-generated cost matrix containing the cosine distances between the query and document terms.
-The transportation matrix can tell us which terms in the query and document are closest, e.g. have the biggest influence on lowering the document score.
+The transportation matrix tells us which terms in the query and document are closest, e.g. have the biggest influence on the document score.

-With this we are able to interpret that the document has the score because of term mapping represented in the transportation matrix.

 Here are the cost and transportation matrices of the interpretability example found in the paper.
 ![president-usa](./data/interpretability/president-usa.png)